-In February 2010, EALA and a group of other costarican NGO's have asked President Oscar Arias not to issue the Declaration of Public Interest and leave it to the new Government which took office in May, 2010 to re-assess the need for the airport.
+In February 2010, EALA and a group of other costarican NGO's asked President Oscar Arias not to issue the Declaration of Public Interest and leave it to the new Government which took office in May, 2010 to re-assess the need for the airport.
 In September 2010 the Directorate of Civil Aviation agreed to these requests but unfortunately on 16 October, 2010 President Laura Chinchilla isued the Declaration of Public Interest declaring the project of national convenience and in the public interest.

 - In the first place, there seemed to be no need and no commercial justification for an additional airport in the southern zone.
 There are already several small local airports which can handle domestic air traffic.
 The present tourist facilities in the area are unique of small scale.
 Visiting tourists want no massive tourism with large hotels as in Guanacaste.
 For commerce (pineapple, palm oil) or industry, airtransport is not required.
-Access by road to the southern zone has been subsantially improved: the new highway San José - Caldera and the last 45 kilometers of the coastal highway between Quepos and Dominical have been completed.
+Access by road to the southern zone has been subsantially improved: highway no. 27 San José - Caldera and the last 45 kilometers of the coastal highway between Quepos and Dominical have been completed.
 The Airport Master Plan drawn up by the International Organization for Civil Aviation which is pushing for this project, has largely been based on pre-recession data.

 - no funds available for building an extremely costly new international airport.
 Opponents of the airport argue that the Government better use its scarce resources for the Southern Zone to invest in educational centres, more university faculties, better bus services, improvement of bridges and other infrastructure, etc. Various smaller scale projects could be a better help for the development of the Southern Zone.